dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

    ]
  }
 ```
-Will set the `specie` string predficate in two english and in french.
+Dgraph sets the `specie` string predicate in English and in French.

 ## Geolocation support